thlarsen13/starter-hugo-academic/content/authors/admin/_index.md

 I am excited about [Effective Altruism](https://www.effectivealtruism.org/), and am one of the organizers of the University of Michigan Effective Altrusim club.

 In my free time, I enjoy rock climbing, telemark skiing, and reading.

+Due to the the rapidly advancing capabilities in Artificial Intelligence (AI), I believe that aligning AI with human values is [a key global priority](https://drive.google.com/file/d/1uK7NhdSKprQKZnRjU58X7NLA1auXlWHt/view).
+I am aiming to use [my career](https://80000hours.org/career-reviews/ai-safety-researcher/) to reduce the risks associated with the development of Artificial General Intelligence (AGI).

+I am currently seeking to test my fit in doing AI alignment.

+I wrote my undergraduate thesis on maintaining high quality uncertainty estimations, under distribution shift. and am grateful to be advised by [Tom Wenisch](https://web.eecs.umich.edu/~twenisch/).